sahat/hackathon-starter/README.md

 #### Promises

-A Promise is used in asynchronous computations to represent an operation that hasn't completed yet, but is expected in the future.
+A Promise is used in asynchronous computations to represent an operation that hasn't completed yet but is expected in the future.

 ```js
 var p = new Promise(function(resolve, reject) { });